Firm Sued For Scraping 3 Billion Faceprints for Facial Recognition

 In interviews with the Times, Clearview founder Hoan Ton-That shrugged at the notion that scraping data violates site policies:

 A lot of people are doing it.
 Facebook knows.

 US lawmakers have expressed concern.
 Senator Ron Wyden said on Twitter that Clearview’s possible use of its technology to suppress media interest was “troubling”:

 It’s extremely troubling that this company may have monitored usage specifically to tamp down questions from journa… twitter.com/i/web/status/1…

 Ron Wyden (@RonWyden) January 19, 2020

-Senator Edward J. Markey echoed the Times’s “end of privacy as we know it” prediction, sending a letter to Clearview on Thursday in which he suggested that its technology could “facilitate dangerous behaviors and effectively destroy individuals’ ability to go about their lives anonymously”.
+Senator Edward J. Markey echoed the Times’s “end of privacy as we know it” prediction, sending a letter to Clearview in which he suggested that its technology could “facilitate dangerous behaviors and effectively destroy individuals’ ability to go about their lives anonymously”.

 Clearview’s product appears to pose particularly chilling privacy risks, and I am deeply concerned that it is capable of fundamentally dismantling Americans’ expectation that they can move, assemble, or simply appear in public without being identified.

 Markey called on Clearview to provide a list of all the law enforcement or intelligence agencies that Clearview has talked to about acquiring its technology and which ones are currently using it.